benscabbia/CMS-Project/README.md

 At any moment in time there may be more jobs to be run than suitable copiers available.
 The order in which the jobs are run is described in the task-specific information given below.

 You may assume for this coursework that there is always at least one suitable copier for every job.

+#Usage

+Compile and run TesterClass.java for a gui (which demostrates only some of the functionality) Compile and run TesterClassConsole.java to test all functionality of program